goramartin/master-thesis/docs/papers/searching-ontologies/08-ontology-rank-ontology-selection-ranking-model-for-knowledge-reuse.md

   - based on four factos:
     - concept match
       -  deals with the correspondence between concepts and search terms
-      -  F(o, T) checks whether domain and range concep are matched exactly or partially with search terms.
+      -  F(o, T) checks whether domain and range concept are matched exactly or partially with search terms.
       -  this can be done by concept matching
     - relation label match
       - degree of corespondence bwetween relation labels Rs and Rc